STRUCTURALGENETICS/ncov/docs/data-prep.md

 Adding a new value to these columns isn't a problem at all, but there are a few extra steps to take; see the [customization guide](customizing-analysis.md).
 - **You can color by any of these fields in the Auspice visualization**.
 Which exact columns are used, and which colours are used for each value is completely customisable; see the [customization guide](customizing-visualization.md).

 #### Formatting metadata in Excel

 You can also create a TSV file in Excel.
 However, due to issues with auto-formatting of certain fields in Excel (like dates), we don't recommend this as a first option.
-If you do edit a file in Excel, open it afterwards in a text-editor to check it looks as it should!
+If you do edit a file in Excel, open it afterwards in a text editor to check it looks as it should.

 1. Create a spreadsheet where each row is a sample, and each column is a metadata field
 2. Ensure your spreadsheet meets the requirements outlined above.
 Pay special attention to date formats; see [this guide to date formatting in Excel](https://support.microsoft.com/en-us/office/format-a-date-the-way-you-want-8e10019e-d5d8-47a1-ba95-db95123d273e?ui=en-us&rs=en-us&ad=us).
 3. Click on `File > Save as`